TurkeyMcMac/mmmaze/README.md

 ## Compatibility

 The code can be compiled with a C89 compiler and a Curses library.
 The code works on Windows using PDCurses.
+To run the program, you should probably have a terminal with dimensions of at least 80x24 that distinguishes uppercase and lowercase letters.